"Little Buffalo plays Rhythm & Country and funky acoustic Rock & Roll, with a whole lotta laid-back, swampy Americana soul!" - Reverb Nation

 Little Buffalo is: songwriter and bandleader Eric Burkhart, audio engineer Guy Lento, and the fabulous and talented David Wilbur on all things art-wise.

-Eric Burkhart is a fourth-generation SF Bay Area native, born in San Jose, CA and currently living in Berkeley.
-He absorbed many styles of music and art growing up, including some of the seminal artists that shape his songwriting and the sounds of Little Buffalo: J.J.
-Cale, Mark Knopfler, Creedence Clearwater Revival,Bob Marley, Mad Magazine, Monty Python, and the Three Stooges, to name a few.
+Eric Burkhart is a fourth-generation SF Bay Area native, born in San Jose, CA and currently living in the S.F. bay area.
+He absorbed many styles of music and culture growing up, including seminal artists that shaped both his songwriting and the sounds of Little Buffalo - J.J.
+Cale, Mark Knopfler, Creedence Clearwater Revival, Merle Haggard, Bob Marley, Gram Parsons, John Prine, Waylon Jennings, David Lindley & El Rayo X, Sergio Leone, Mad Magazine, Monty Python, and the Three Stooges, to name a few.

 E.B.’s musical education began as he listened to his mother whistling while she worked in and around the family house, and when he inherited an AM radio from his aunt and uncle, it opened-up a whole new world of music to him.
 His first musical dream was to play drums (thank you, Ringo!), so he started by banging on pots and pans, the dinner table, and (when his parents weren’t looking) his younger brother’s skull.
 He started playing snare in a drum corps at age 7, with the added bonus of wearing the required cowboy outfit as they marched.

 A few years later, he took up saxophone, as it was the only available instrument in the school band (cheers to Cannonball Adderley!), and towards the end of his high school years, he picked up guitar and drums (the whole kit this time!).